alexlafetra/stepchild/README.md

 # the how
 <!-- libraries childOS relies on -->
-Special thanks to the creators and maintainers of the following libraries:
+Special thanks to the creators and maintainers of the following projects:

  * adafruit gfx library
  * adafruit ssd1309 library
+ * adafruit tinyusb
  * littleFS project
+ * earle philhowers pico core
- *
+ * kicad <3